lobophf/lobophf/README.md

 I'm passionate about computing and science, as well as an aspiring web developer.

-- :seedling: I’m currently learning Javascript.
+- :seedling: I’m currently learning more about Javascript.
 - :octocat: I'm looking contribute to Open Source projects.
 - :earth_americas: I speak Portuguese and a little bit of English.
 - :mortar_board: I'm a physicist and researcher.